 Lecturers admit poor work contracts are dangerously affecting their teaching

-A new report reveals some of the UK’s richest universities are exploiting teaching staff, with as much as 70% on unstable, short-term work contracts.
+A report reveals that some of the UK’s richest universities are exploiting teaching staff, with as much as 70% on unstable, short-term work contracts.

-You’d be forgiven for thinking that after spending so many years in academia, working your butt off to become a uni lecturer, that you’d be setting yourself up for a stable career and a decent salary packet.
+You’d be forgiven for thinking that after spending so many years in academia working your butt off to become a uni lecturer, you’d be setting yourself up for a stable career and a decent salary packet.

-But unfortunately a new report by the Guardian suggests you’d be mistaken, as they’ve revealed some of the UK’s most highly-skilled workers are overworked, underpaid and unable to get permanent contracts, despite landing jobs at the country’s most prestigious universities.
+But unfortunately a report by the Guardian suggests you’d be mistaken.
+They've revealed some of the UK’s most highly-skilled workers are overworked, underpaid and unable to get permanent contracts, despite landing jobs at the country’s most prestigious universities.

-The analysis reveals that some of the richest Russell Group universities, such as the University of Birmingham, Warwick, Oxford and Edinburgh, are relying more heavily on zero-hour contracts and temporary teaching staff than any other unis in the UK – and when most students are forking out £9,000 a year in tuition fees!
+The analysis reveals that the richest Russell Group universities - such as the University of Birmingham, Warwick, Oxford and Edinburgh - are relying more heavily on zero-hour contracts and temporary teaching staff than any other unis in the UK.

 Credit: The Guardian